-Getting along with co-workers people can be hard, especially during the holiday season, which offers a particular challenge: how to avoid eating everyone’s leftover candy, home-baked treats, and edible gifts, without alienating team members.
+Getting along with coworkers can be hard under the best of circumstances.
+But if you work with food pushers, you face a particular challenge: how to avoid eating everyone’s leftover candy, home-baked treats and edible gifts, without alienating team members.

 Make no mistake about it: some people get super offended if you won’t help them dispose of junior’s candy stash or politely decline the fruits of their kitchen labors.
 Fortunately, if you handle it the right way, this can be a “them problem,” and not an issue for your waistline or career.